proxyconf/proxyconf/README.md

 ## 🙌 Kudos to Envoy

-ProxyConf is built on top of the amazing work done by the [Envoy Proxy](https://www.envoyproxy.io) team.
+ProxyConf is built on top of the amazing work done by the [Envoy](https://www.envoyproxy.io) team.
 We’re standing on the shoulders of giants, leveraging Envoy’s powerful and flexible architecture to bring ProxyConf to life.

 We greatly appreciate the efforts of the Envoy community and contributors for making such a robust and versatile project available!